Call for joint proposals for Tailor-Made Training (TMT) - Orange Knowledge Programme

 Closing date for submission

-Prepare the three documents in the prescribed Nuffic formats: a joint proposal, a budget and a Checklist Organisational Capacity Assessment (COCA; only for the Dutch provider).
-Please also add the CVs of all proposed resource persons (there is no prescribed format).
+A proposal for Tailor-Made Training consists of 4 types of documents, 3 of which are to be prepared in the prescribed Nuffic formats: a joint proposal form, a budget form and a Checklist Organisational Capacity Assessment 'COCA' (obligatory only for the Dutch providing organisation).
+Next to these, please add the CVs of all proposed experts to your proposal as well (there is no prescribed format for these).

-Avoid submitting your proposal on the last day of the deadline.
-Documents sent by e-mail will not be accepted by Nuffic.
+Once you have collected and completed all required documents, please submit your joint proposal.
+We advise you to not leave submitting your proposal to the day of the deadline.
+Please note: proposals sent by email will not be accepted by Nuffic.

-Assessment of the joint proposals will be done by Nuffic in consultation with the Dutch embassies and consulates.
-For a detailed explanation please refer to the Grant Application Assessment Explanation which can be found among the guidelines and formats at the bottom of this page.
+Assessment of the joint proposals for Tailor-Made Training will be done by Nuffic in consultation with the respective Dutch embassies and consulates.
+For a detailed overview of the assessment criteria, please refer to the Grant Application Assessment Explanation (75.58 kB).